afieqa/Artificial-Intelligence/README.md

 - To develop an artificial intelligence system that are able to detect Malaysia car number plate
 - To develop a system that are able to recognize the character of the car number plate
 - To develop an application programming interface (API) for the future ease of use as the integration module
+- To use image processing to identify vehicles violating traffic by their plate numbers.

 ##  B. ABSTRACT